jimleonardo/Expressur/README.md

 }
 ```

-The real purpose of Expressur is to be a meaningful but straightforward set of code that can be ported to almost any other language so that the languages can be compared.
-It does this by taking a normal problem, arithmetic, and using string manipulation, iteration, and primitive operations.

 This uses the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to convert the expressions into [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) in order to handle operator precedence.